SandyRodger/JS_210/schwetank.md

 ## chat

 - expression v statement
-- expression: any piece of that evaluates to a value.
+- expression: any piece of code that evaluates to a value.
 - Statement : any code that instructs a program to do something, but does not have a value.
-Such as `let y = (let x = 1);` or and `if` statement or `switch` or `let` or `return` without an argument.
+Such as `let y = (x = 1);` or and `if` statement or `switch` or `let` or `return` without an argument.